Matt Sydal: Return to the independent circuit (2014–present)

 BCW/Impact Wrestling event BCW 25th Anniversary.
 At All American Wrestling's event AAW Unstoppable 2018 on November 24, 2018, Sydal teamed with Colt Cabana in a losing effort against David Starr and Eddie Kingston.
 Sydal would then face Marty Scurll at CWA Christmas Showdown 2018 in San Juan, Puerto Rico.

 In November 2018, Sydal took some time off to have surgery to repair torn cartilage in his knee with an estimated recovery time of six months.
 At the same time, Dave Meltzer of the Wrestling Observer reported that Sydal was no longer signed to Impact Wrestling as of January 1, 2019, and that there was interest from WWE and All Elite Wrestling to sign Sydal.
 In April 2019, Sydal won the IPWA Heavyweight Championship in a match against Gery Roif at Israeli Pro Wrestling Association's Passover Bash.
 His next appearance for a major promotion would be at RevPro's Epic Encounter 2019 in May, where he would defeat A-Kid.
 He has since defended the title against local wrestler Yuval Goldshmit and WWE Hall of Famer "Bad Ass" Billy Gunn.

+After over a year of recovery due to an ankle injury, Sydal returned to in-ring competition on July 19, 2025, where he lost to Último Dragón at an independent show in France.